The Definitive Guide to Buying Leather Furniture

 Interlace webbing is not a good choice if quality or durability are important to you.
-Unless it goes along with a cheap frame and cheaper leather, it has the potential to ruin the value of a piece of furniture.

 This last crucial component of leather furniture design obviously has a lot of bearing on comfort.
 But you might be surprised to find out how important filling is to a sofa's lifetime.

 Especially when it comes to the back and armrests, proper padding is required to protect the leather from the sharp edges of the frame.
 Otherwise, it will get worn from the inside-out.

 The number of layers and type of padding used also has an impact on how comfortable your furniture feels.
 This is especially true for the part you sit on.